-&lt;sup>4 Canning, S. & Thiele, F. Indigenous Cultural Heritage and History within the Metropolitan Melbourne Investigation Area, Australian Cultural Heritage Management, report for to the Victorian Environmental Assessment Council, 2010.
+4 Canning, S. & Thiele, F. Indigenous Cultural Heritage and History within the Metropolitan Melbourne Investigation Area, territories.
+According to some observers, their contact was so frequent and so amicable, that boundaries between them may not necessarily have been rigidly defined.

+Australian Cultural Heritage Management, report for to the Victorian Environmental Assessment Council, 2010.

-&lt;sup>5 Rhodes, D. & Bell, J Shire of Cardinia Urban Growth Corridor Aboriginal Heritage Study, report to the Shire of Cardinia, 2004.
+5 Rhodes, D. & Bell, J Shire of Cardinia Urban Growth Corridor Aboriginal Heritage Study, report to the Shire of Cardinia, 2004.